 Over the centuries, women and girls have been discriminated against throughout the world, in different ways.
-In most cultures, this system is reflected in value systems where sons are valued more highly than daughters.
-We accept that men and women can be treated differently based on their gender.
-We justify the fact that men hold positions and power over women.
-However, the misuse of this power is not what God intended.
+In most cultures, this system is reflected in value systems where sons are valued more highly 'After attending a marriage training workshop, many than daughters.
+We accept that men and women things have changed in my family.
+I sit together with my can be treated differently based on their gender. wife, and it has become easy to discuss things.
+This We justify the fact that men hold positions and changes what we do.
+It creates agreement and power over women.
+However, the misuse of this harmony.
+Lots of things have changed with our intimate power is not what God intended.